Comparative Adjectives

 Erica is young.

 Ex.
-My sister is taller than me.
+My sister is smarter than her friend Jessica.

-My brother is taller than me.
+My brother is taller than our neighbor Tom.

 We add “er” to the adjective + than

-Erica is younger than John.
+Angelica is younger than John.

-Alice is shorter than Erica.
+Alice is shorter than Elsa.

 I’m older than you.

-Mr. Reza is smarter than me.
+Mr. Ronald is smarter than Mr. Kennedy.

 You are younger than me.